gnss-sdr/geniuss-place/_posts/2017-06-23-testing-software-receiver.md

 {% include toc %}

 Testing is a concept intimately related to inquiry, creativity, design, methodology, tools, best practices and, ultimately, quality.
-People from Design Thinking[^Avital09] understand testing in the sense of prototyping, of trying out something that could be useful for someone else whose needs we have empathized with, and as a source of innovation.
+People from Design Thinking[^Plattner11] understand testing in the sense of prototyping, of trying out something that could be useful for someone else whose needs we have empathized with, and as a source of innovation.
 People from Quality Assurance[^Beck02] understand testing as the detailed procedure that leads to a pass/fail decision based upon some pre-defined requirements.
 A <strike>humble</strike>distinguished developer just wants to know if his or her code works as expected.
-Hence, it it important to recognize that _the code developed to test the functionality of a given piece of source code is as valuable as the implementation itself_, constituting an inalienable part of the project's source code tree.
+Hence, it is important to recognize that _the code developed to test the functionality of a given piece of source code is as valuable as the implementation itself_, constituting an inalienable part of the project's source code tree.
 This page provides an overview on the philosophy behind the approach undertaken by the GNSS-SDR project, it documents the currently available testing procedures, and describes how to add new ones.

 ## The Science of Improvement